 - Worn, damaged, or badly marked items.
 If the bibliographer determines the item to be of significant value to the collection, and if beyond repair, the library will attempt to obtain a replacement.
 Interlibrary Loan is always available to patrons.

 - Duplicate copies of rarely used materials.
-“Rarely used” is defined as 10 or fewer circulations (check-outs) across all copies from 1995 to present.
+“Rarely used” is defined as 10 or fewer circulations (check-outs) across all copies in the past 20 years.

 Procedures for the disposition of Library materials are subject to factors such as potential value beyond the Library:

-- Items that fall under the above policy (#1 and #2), will be identified for Bibliographer review or sent to Acquisitions and Bibliographic Control (ABC).
+- Items that fall under the above policy (#1 and #2), will be identified for Bibliographer review or sent to Technical Services.

 - Staff conducting inventory in the circulating stacks or conducting collection maintenance will pull duplicate items (#3).
-Items that are brought to ABC are checked by a cataloger for usage statistics.
-Duplicate items are de-accessioned if there are less than 10 combined circulations from 1995 to present.
-Such withdrawals take place every other week.
-Items to be de-accessioned will be available for review online and in a designated place in the library.
+Items that are brought to Technical Services are checked by a cataloger for usage statistics.
+Duplicate items are de-accessioned if there are less than 10 combined circulations in the past 20 years.

 - In instances where it can reasonably be expected that libraries in the North Dakota, or subsequently in the MINITEX region, may be interested in acquiring de-accessioned materials, a list of appropriate materials will be periodically provided to them, indicating a closing date.